TaitoUnited/taito-cli/docs/docs/03-quick-start.md

 ### Taito command reference

-Run `taito -h` to show more taito commands that you can use.
+Run `taito -h` to show more taito commands that you can use, or see the [help.txt](https://github.com/TaitoUnited/taito-cli/blob/master/help.txt).
 Check also the DEVELOPMENT.md file located at your project root folder.

 ---